github/docs/content/actions/learn-github-actions/workflow-commands-for-github-actions.md

 ::echo::off
 ```

-The `echo` command lets you enable or disable echoing of workflow commands.
-For example, if you use the `set-output` command in a workflow, it sets an output parameter but the workflow run log does not show the command itself.
-If you enable command echoing, then the log shows the command output, like `::set-output name={name}::{value}`.
+Enables or disables echoing of workflow commands.
+For example, if you use the `set-output` command in a workflow, it sets an output parameter but the workflow run's log does not show the command itself.
+If you enable command echoing, then the log shows the command, such as `::set-output name={name}::{value}`.

 Command echoing is disabled by default.
-A workflow command is echoed if any error occurs processing the command, however.
+However, a workflow command is echoed if there are any error occurs processing the command.

+The `add-mask`, `debug`, `warning`, and `error` commands do not support echoing because their outputs are already echoed to the log.

-You can enable command echoing globally by turning on step debug logging (`ACTIONS_STEP_DEBUG` secret).
+You can also enable command echoing globally by turning on step debug logging using the `ACTIONS_STEP_DEBUG` secret.
 For more information, see "[Enabling debug logging](/actions/managing-workflow-runs/enabling-debug-logging)".
-In contrast, the `echo` command lets you enable command echoing more granular.
+In contrast, the `echo` workflow command lets you enable command echoing at a more granular level, rather than enabling it for every workflow in a repository.

-The commands `debug`, `notice`, `warning`, and `error` do not support echoing because they print messages to the log anyway.

 ### Example toggling command echoing